Location: Amsterdam (Netherlands)

 Key result areas (major duties, accountabilities and responsibilities)

-Synthesizes the input from a multidisciplinary project team in order to make decisions, and to set project priorities
+Functions in a multidisciplinary project team in order to progress the project

-Participates in strategy, study design and implementation of dedicated mechanistic studies to understand basic questions on underlying biology of ALS, and gene therapy approaches with therapeutic potential
+Participates in study design and implementation of dedicated mechanistic studies to understand basic questions on underlying biology of CNS disease targets and dedicated biomarker studies in pre-clinical models (in vitro and in vivo).

 Strong (molecular) biological knowledge to understand obtained results and place them into the context of program development